MicrosoftEdge/MSEdgeExplainers/SetDefaultSinkId/explainer.md

 - Independent Choice: Each iframe independently chooses its own media device.
 The top-level frame cannot directly influence or view this selection due to browser security restrictions (cross-origin boundary).
 - Unsynchronized Changes: When the top-level frame changes its media device, the iframes remain unaware unless they communicate using methods like postMessage.
 This lack of automatic synchronization can lead to inconsistencies and a disjointed user experience.

-We’d like to propose a new API to set the default audio output device for the current top frame and of its sub frames.
+We’d like to propose a new API to set the default audio output device for the current top frame and all of its sub frames.

 ## Goals

 - Developers can modify the default audio output for the top-level frame page.
 - Developers can modify the default audio output for the sub frame pages.
-- Developers can modify the default audio output for the top-level frame and all other sub frames from the same-origin sub frame.
+- Developers can modify the default audio output for the top-level frame and all other sub frames from any same-origin sub frame.
-- Any media element or audio context can continue to override this default setting using the existing setSinkId API.
+- Any media element or audio context can continue to override this default setting using the existing setSinkId API (cross-origin iframes continue to need 'speaker_selection' permission to call setSinkId).

 ## Non Goals
 - A change notification for default audio output is not in scope of this project.
 - Any permission policy requirement for calling the API is not in scope of this project.
+- A change of the sinkId property for default device id, which continue to return default device id by using an empty string.

 ## Use Cases